3 dead and 65 missing after a fire consumed a slipper factory in Barangay Ugong in Valenzuela City.

 The Firemen had difficulty extinguishing the fire caused by thick smoke.
 The Chemicals used in the slipper factory is the reason behind the thick smoke.

-Witnesses narrated that they were astounded by a loud sound caused by an explosion in the gate of the factory.
+Witnesses narrated that they were astounded by a loud sound caused by an explosion at the gate of the factory.
 A cloud of very thick smoke was seen following the explosion.

 Beato Ang explained that there was flammable material inside the factory which was not covered.
 Workers were doing a welding job when the flammables exploded.
 It was not clear though if the fire was caused by a spark or otherwise.